 This is one I’m hoping to dig a lot deeper into and get a lot more creative with.
 The idea is to teach the kids about about rest of the world— other counties, cultures, and colors.
 To educate on differences and celebrate diversity.

 Practically this may look like going to a park or grocery store that is in a different part of town.
 Or spending the whole day learning about people with differing disabilities.
 Or making and eating food from a different country.
 Or learning about and praying for missionaries.

-Christian Resource: “Gods Very God Design” -Trillia Newbell
+Christian Resource: “Gods Very God Idea” -Trillia Newbell

 Friday— fun Friday!

 The goal is to do something FUN every Friday.
 Maybe going to a park or play place or something special that goes along with that season (eg pool in summer).
 Then Friday nights are designated family nights.
 This could be anything from building a fort, to game night, to a movie, to making calzones together.